Gholam-Hossein Sa'edi: Biography

 The late 1970s and early 1980s saw Sa'edi's last attempts to promote democracy in Iran.
-In 1977 he partook in the event Dah Shab-e Sher ("Ten Nights of Poetry") in Tehran organized by the Association of Iranian Writers in cooperation with the Goethe-Institut.
+In 1977, he partook in the event Dah Shab-e Sher ("Ten Nights of Poetry") in Tehran organized by the Association of Iranian Writers in cooperation with the Goethe-Institut.
 The International Freedom to Publish Committee of the Association of American Publishers invited Sa'edi to New York City where he spoke and met American playwright Arthur Miller.
 After the revolution, he joined the National Democratic Front, a liberal leftist party founded (in honor of Mosaddeq) in opposition to the Islamist right wing led by Ayatollah Khomeini.

 After the foundation of the theocratic Islamic republic and the execution of his friend, the playwright Saeed Soltanpour, Sa'edi fled to France via Pakistan.
-In 1982 in Paris, he founded the Association of Iranian Writers in Exile and reestablished the journal Alefba.
+In 1982, in Paris, he founded the Association of Iranian Writers in Exile and reestablished the journal Alefba.
 Additionally, he co-founded the exilic Anjoman-e Te'atr-e Iran ("Iranian Theater Society") and wrote two more plays, in addition to several essays.

-Although it did not halt his literary activities, the torment of exile exacerbated Sa'edi depression and alcoholism.
+Although it did not halt his literary activities, the torment of exile exacerbated Sa'edi's depression and alcoholism.
 In 1985, after years of heavy drinking, Sa'edi was diagnosed with cirrhosis.
-He continued to drink until admitted to St. Antoine's hospital in Paris on November 2, 1985.
-On November 23, he died with his wife and father by his side.
-Days later he was buried, with a memorial organized by the Association of Iranian Writers in Exile, at Père Lachaise Cemetery near Sadeq Hedayat's grave.
+He continued to drink until admitted to St. Antoine's hospital in Paris on 2 November 1985.
+On 23 November, he died with his wife and father by his side.
+Days later he was buried, with a memorial organized by the Association of Iranian Writers in Exile, at Père Lachaise Cemetery near Sadegh Hedayat's grave.

 Education

 In 1942, Sa'edi's started attending elementary school at Badr School.
 He started intermediate school in 1948 at Mansur School but later transferred to Hekmat School.
-In 1954 he graduated from high school and later that year entered medical school at Tabriz University (today the medical school is the independent Tabriz University of Medical Sciences).
+In 1954, he graduated from high school and later that year entered medical school at Tabriz University (today the medical school is the independent Tabriz University of Medical Sciences).
 After graduating in 1961 with his dissertation titled Alal-e Ejtema'yi-ye Psiku-nuruz'ha dar Azarbayjan ("Societal Causes of Psychoneurosis in Azerbaijan"), he served his mandatory military service as a doctor at the Saltanatabad Garrison in Tehran.
-In 1962 he enrolled at the University of Tehran (today its medical school is the independent Tehran University of Medical Sciences) to complete his medical specialization in psychiatry, while completing his medical residency at Ruzbeh Hospital.
+In 1962, he enrolled at the University of Tehran (today its medical school is the independent Tehran University of Medical Sciences) to complete his medical specialization in psychiatry, while completing his medical residency at Ruzbeh Hospital.